 - Governance and Policy Innovation: Select a local, national, or global climate policy or governance mechanism and conduct an analysis either on how it can be improved or how your college or university can contribute to its implementation.

 - Innovation and Imagination: For projects that do not fit into the other tracks, ideas in this category can be revolutionary, entrepreneurial, and creative.
 However, they must be actionable and should be designed to yield measurable results over the course of six months.

-Selected teams will be invited to participate in a series of workshops during the week of November 9, 2020.
-After the workshops, students will execute their ideas.
+The nearly 500 accepted students participated in a series of workshops during the week of November 9, 2020.
+Now that the workshops are done, students will execute and report on their ideas for six months.
 Successfully completed projects will be included in a publication to be issued during the 26th session of the Conference of the Parties (COP26) to the UN Framework Convention on Climate Change (UNFCCC) in Glasgow, Scotland.

-- December 1st 2020– Students launch their projects…monthly reporting will be required
+- December 2020– Students launch their projects…monthly reporting is required

 - November 2021 – Issue final publication